Prague Experience logoPrague tourist information & travel guide logo

 Information is in English and Czech.

 Alternatively, purchase train tickets either in advance or on the day of travel from any Prague railway station.
-Tickets are generally available up to the time of departure.
+Tickets to all destinations are generally available up to the time of departure.

 More Information